(Redirected from Home Runs)

 There are a variety of ways to set records with home runs.
-The major league record for the most home runs in a single game is four (held by 17 players - see list below).
+The major league record for the most home runs in a single game is four (held by 18 players - see list below).
 The major league record for most home runs in a single inning is 2, achieved by many players.
 The major league record for the most consecutive games in which a home run has been hit by a player is eight (held by Ken Griffey Jr., Dale Long, and Don Mattingly).
 The major league record for the most home runs in a single season is 73 (Barry Bonds).
 The major league record for the most home runs in a single season in the American League is 61 (Roger Maris).
 The major league record for most seasons as the season home run champ is 12, held by Babe Ruth.
 The modern major league record for fewest home runs in a season by the league leader is 7 (held by several players).
 The major league record for most home runs in a season by a pitcher is 9 (Wes Ferrell).
 The major league record for most home runs in a season by a pinch hitter is 7 (Craig Wilson and Dave Hansen).
 The major league record for the most home runs in a single season against a single opponent is 14 (Lou Gehrig, against the 1936 Cleveland Indians).

 |All Time Leaders|

 |Game||17 - see below||4|

 |Negro League Career||Mule Suttles||237|

 |NPB Season||Wladimir Balentien||60||2013|

 |NPB Game||Sadaharu Oh||4|

 |NPB Game||Nigel Wilson||4|